Communications Security Establishment: Legislation

 The Anti-Terrorism Act also strengthened CSE's capacity to engage in the war on terrorism by providing needed authorities to fulfill its mandate.

-In the 2007 Proceedings of the Canadian Senate Standing Committee on National Security and Defence, then-CSE Chief John Adams indicated that the CSE is collecting communications data when he suggested that the legislation was not perfect in regard to interception of information relating to the "envelope."
+In the 2007 Proceedings of the Canadian Senate Standing Committee on National Security and Defence, then-CSE Chief John Adams indicated that CSE is collecting communications data when he suggested that the legislation was not perfect in regard to interception of information relating to the "envelope."

 Communications Security Establishment Act

 In June 2019, the Communications Security Establishment Act (CSE Act) was passed, as part of the National Security Act 2017.
-The Act, which came into force two months after passing, notes that there are five aspects of CSE's mandate:
+The Actcame into force two months after passing.